 Physical Characteristics: The African Grey is an incredibly popular parrot for pet bird owners.
 And this is for good reason!

 This medium-sized bird fittingly has grey feathers with white ends covering its body.
 Its tail feathers are a striking red.
-Not only is the African Grey a beautiful bird, it is also generally considered to be the most intelligent parrot.
+Not only is the African Grey a beautiful bird, but it is also generally considered to be the most intelligent parrot.

 Weight: 12 ounces